 In the United States, the Federal Reserve, or the Fed, controls the supply of money.
 It is the only entity that can produce money.
 However, the money supply generally remains constant.
 Instead, the Fed controls the availability of money by buying and selling bonds to and from banks.
 Bonds and interest rates have a negative relationship, so when bond prices increase, interest rates decrease and vice versa.

-What a Bond Is
+Defining a Bond

 A bond is a type of loan.
 When you buy a bond, you are lending money to the entity that issued the bond.
 In exchange, the issuer is obligated to repay you the original loan amount plus interest for the life of the bond.
 Bonds have a maturity date.
 The issuer of the bond must repay the full amount owed on the maturity date.
 If the you want to cash in the bond early, you might not receive the full value of the bond.
 Generally, you'll cash in the bond by selling it to someone else, who will either trade it themselves or wait for the maturity date to cash it in.